According to Max Brooks, Mel Brook’s son, the panic surrounding the COVID-19 pandemic was 100% avoidable. Panic Can Be Avoided!

 - Reading expands your world view, improves concentration, and aids in relaxation.

 - Meditating daily eliminates the buildup of stress, tension, resentment, and anger.
 It’s like you zero the calculator every day.
+You can find an awesome beginners guide to mindful meditation here.

 You don’t have to break any records.
 Start small and build from the ground up.